 People often ask how country music could possibly come out of Seattle.
-But Rae Solomon comes by it honestly, having grown up on a farm about 45 minutes outside of the city.
-The former rodeo queen was a singer/songwriter from the time she could talk but got her start interning for country radio station KMPS, while earning a Masters Degree in Music Business from the prestigious Berklee College of Music.
+But Solomon comes by it honestly, having grown up on a farm about 45 minutes outside of the city.
+The former rodeo queen is known for her high energy stage presence, her sweet heart and her ability to connect with her audience.

-Shortly after arriving in Music City Rae had her first taste of success when she signed a record deal, shortly followed by the signing of a publishing deal for her songwriting.
+Shortly after arriving in "Music City" Rae had her first taste of success when she signed her a record deal, quickly followed by the signing of a publishing deal for her songwriting.
 But it didn’t take long before she found that the neon dream doesn’t always shine so bright; when she exited her label deal less than 6 months later.

-“The fans may not be aware but everyone in the industry knows the discrimination and battles we face as women in country music.
-It’s openly talked about and accepted as ‘the way things are’.
-But I didn’t want to accept that my music and the music of the talented women I know was nothing more than a novelty which would probably never be heard.
-I wanted to do something to change it!
-And the best way I know how to do that is to tour,” she said.
+“I realized that the vast majority of the fans who love country music are unaware of the depth of discrimination we face as women in country music.
+For those in the industry, it’s openly talked about and accepted as ‘the way things are.’
+But I didn’t want to accept that my music and the music of the talented women I know was nothing more than a novelty.
+I wanted to do something positive to change it!
+To educate the public and the industry.
+That's when Zenitheve was born,” she said.